johnwbyrd/llvm-mos/README.md

 This is an experimental effort to create a MOS 6502 backend for the LLVM compiler suite.
 This effort is *incomplete* and does not compile C code yet.

-**This repository will be rebased!**  Do not fork this repository without coordinating with [me](mailto:johnwbyrd-at-gmail-dot-com).
-Otherwise your work may be lost!

 For important information and current status of this fork, please see [the Wiki](https://github.com/johnwbyrd/llvm-mos/wiki).